-Today’s Status, Looking Towards Spring 2021 — Blue
+Today’s Status, Looking Towards Spring 2021 — Green

 Borders are open, with flights and tourism returning to the island on July 1st — a really happy update, since borders closed in the middle of March to help prevent the spread of the virus.